wix-prototypers/prototypers_prototype-loader-preview/README.md

 # prototypers_prototype-loader

-A styled loader for code-based prototypes.
+A styled loader for code-based prototypes. the loader clears all HTML, styles and images from the browser untill the prototype is fully loaded.
+In the meanwhile a customized loader will be shown.
 ## Usage
 1. Import the JavaScript file via CDN :
 ```HTML